 What is the entourage effect?

-Originally proposed in 1999, the entourage effect describes a mechanism by which cannabis compounds—such as terpenes and flavonoids—act synergistically with cannabinoids to modulate the overall effects of the plant , whether those may be mood-altering or not.
+Originally proposed in 1999, the entourage effect describes a mechanism by which cannabis compounds—such as terpenes and flavonoids—act synergistically with cannabinoids to modulate the overall effects of the two plant species , whether those may be mood-altering or not.
 It follows that terpenes would add to the entourage effect because they are part of the overall composition of the plant materials .

-For example, the Journal of Cannabis Research explores a wide swath of data representing individual responses to various strains in their relationship to terpene synthesis.
+For example, present study in the Journal of Cannabis Research explores a wide swath of data representing individual responses to various strains in their relationship to terpene synthesis.
 Their conclusions describe how flavor perception could represent a reliable marker to indirectly characterize the psychoactive and medicinal effects of cannabis via the entourage effect .

 Sources of α-phellandrene